NCI-GDC/gdc-dnaseq-cwl/README.md

 This repository is licensed under Apache License Version 2.0.
 Exceptions are code blocks licensed under CC-BY-SA-4.0.
 The CC-BY-SA-4.0 code blocks are denoted by `/begin <AUTHOR> CC-BY-SA-4.0` to `/end <AUTHOR> CC-BY-SA-4.0`.

 #### Description
-The current workflow will accept BAM and/or FASTQ input, and align the reads to a user-supplied reference genome as part of its main transform.
+The `bamfastq_align` workflow will accept BAM and/or FASTQ input, and align the reads to a user-supplied reference genome as part of its main transform.
 The transform include a metrics subworkflow, which generates picard and samtools metrics (stored in a sqlite file) on the aligned BAM.
 WGS metrics (picard CollectWgsMetrics) is implemented, and WXS (picard CollectHsMetrics) are collected when interval list files are supplied.

 After completing numbered installation steps below, these 3 steps will suffice to run workflows: